Looking for an alternative to the IKEA MOPPE mini chest? Here’s how to DIY one.

 Here’s how to make an IKEA MOPPE alternative

-1. Cut the KNUFF files at the point where they stop of being straight.
-(For the smaller unit, see my note at Step 2.)
+Step 1: Cut the KNUFF files at the point where they start to curve.
+(For the smaller unit, see my note in Step 2.)

-2. Cut one of the top /large side of the small unit.
+Step 2: Cut one of the top /large sides of the small unit.

 (See the detailed explanation of how this is done at the end of the post.)

-5. Using a hole saw, drill a hole in the faces of the drawers so you can pull them out.
+Step 5: Using a hole saw, drill a hole in the drawer fronts so you can pull them out.

 If you don’t have a hole saw, you can drill two holes and link them with a nice cord knotted in the holes. (pictured below)

-Detailed explanation of the difference when you can reuse the cut top or not.
+A detailed explanation of the difference between whether you can reuse the cut top or not:

-If you can’t, in order for the small unit to slide perfectly into the large unit, you’ll have the cut it a little more below the start of wave form of the KNUFF.
+If you can’t, in order for the small unit to slide perfectly into the large unit, you’ll have to cut it a little more below the start of the wave form of the KNUFF.

 ~ by Jerry, Belgium